JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.38
+  - Adds a new setting `No eitr usage with god mode` (default true).

 - v1.37
   - Adds a new setting `No Mistlands mist with god mode` (default false).
   - Restores "no pushback with god mode".